hassanAdamineJad/rssr-doc/docs/js/trim-redux.md

 # Trim-Redux

-Trim-redux is a library which make the redux easier to use.
-We don't have action, reducer, dispatch, combinReducer in trim-redux and all we do is calling setStore command which implemented in trim-redux and do all redux thing behind the scence.
+Trim-redux is a library which make the redux easier to use.We don't have action, reducer, dispatch, combinReducer by using the trim-redux library and all we do is calling setStore command which implemented in trim-redux and do all redux thing behind the scence.
 To learn more about trim-redux follow the [official document](https://github.com/ebrahimiaval/trim-redux#readme)

 # Usage